mcikalmerdeka/kka-resources/README.md

 ### Key Folders

 - **`/app`**: Production-ready notebooks for students and teachers.
 Start here!
-- **`/backend`**: Centralized FastAPI service that manages AI API calls with rate limiting (⚠️ **Note**: Backend is privately managed and deployed.
-This folder is for reference only and will be ignored in the public repo)
+- **`/backend`**: Centralized FastAPI service with API key authentication, rate limiting, and educational optimizations.
+See [backend/README.md](backend/README.md) for deployment and API documentation.
 - **`/docs`**: Comprehensive guides for teachers and troubleshooting
 - **`/experiments`**: Development and testing work (not for production use)
 - **`/others`**: Official Indonesian curriculum PDFs and technical references